MLIR for Lox: Part 5 — Closures — When a Variable Outlives Its Stack Frame

 Expr::Variable(v) => {

-// Is this variable captured? (not in current scope)
+// Is this variable captured? (not in any local scope)

 if !self.is_local(&v.name) {